Calculate Your BMI

 What is a healthy BMI range?

 According to WHO and CDC guidelines, a healthy BMI range for adults is between 18.5 and 24.9.
 A BMI below 18.5 indicates underweight, 25.0 to 29.9 indicates overweight, and 30.0 or higher indicates obesity.
-These ranges are standard for adults aged 20 and older.

 Is BMI accurate for everyone?